antoniocarlosmjr/capital-gain/README.md

 └── README.md
 ```

-- `app` here is where we have all logic of business basead in domain driven design and clean architecture.
+- `app` here is where we have all logic of business inspired in domain driven design (DDD) and clean architecture.
 - `tests` is a folder that have all tests of this project.
 - `vendor` here is where we have all library of dependencies and file `autoload.php` that helps autoload classes.
 - `.gitignore` here we have the files that are ignored for versioning.